-The net cost for animal services is based on three factors: fixed gross cost, forecasted revenues, and the spay/neuter trust fund.
+The net cost for animal services is based on a fixed gross cost, forecasted revenues, and spay/neuter program financing.

 The gross cost is the total anticipated DAS operating expenditure less certain administrative costs.
 It is a fixed amount and is distributed based on allocation formula applied to all participants.
 Fifty percent of the cost is based on population and fifty percent of the cost is based on service demand among the unincorporated County and six current client cities.